w3c/wai-people-use-web/_people-use-web/user-stories-one.md

 : **Works well:** "At the start of a long form or process, I am told that there is a time out and given the option to set it to be slightly longer."

 Saving progress barrier
-: **Problem:** "Completing long forms with no way to save progress and take a break can be painful and tiring."
+: **Problem:** "Completing long forms with no way to save progress and take a break can be tiring."
 : **Words well:** "I have an option to save progress and take a break when completing long, multi-step forms like when I have to get a code in email or text and type it in."

 Popup windows barrier